Vyral/base-template/_posts/2020-06-26-brand-ambassador-spotlight-blacks-water-conditioning.md

 <p style="text-align: center;"><em>Jason from Black’s Water Conditioning joins me to talk about their company.</em></p>

-For today’s Brand Ambassador message, I sat down with my friend Jason for some Q & A about his family business, Black’s Water Conditioning, Inc. here in South Central Pennsylvania.
+For today’s Brand Ambassador message, I sat down with my friend Jason for some Q&A about his family business, Black’s Water Conditioning, Inc., here in South Central Pennsylvania.

 **“How did you get into the water business?”**

 Jason is the third generation in his family to get involved in the water conditioning business.
-His grandfather was a farmer who found himself in a positive where he had some free time and a need for water treatment equipment.
+His grandfather was a farmer who found himself in a position where he had some free time and a need for water treatment equipment.
 The process intrigued him, and the technician he worked with agreed to show him the ropes.
 50 years later, the business is still going.&nbsp;

 **“What is the main service or product sold at Black’s Water Conditioning?”**